-4. Conversion of EstCG Corpus to Arborest
+4 Conversion of EstCG Corpus to Arborest

-4.1.
-The cg2tree compiler
+4.1 The cg2tree compiler

 The automatic creation of Arborest analyses is handled by a context free PSG, using VISL's open source cg2tree compiler.
-The formalism allows mother-from-daughters rewriting rules, addressing function and form tags, as well as word forms and base forms (lexemes), all of which can be combined among themselves (sets and negated sets) or with each other (conditioned nodes).
+The formalism allows rewrite rules, which can address function and form tags, as well as word forms and base forms, all of which can be combined among themselves or with each other.
 Each rule can be conditioned by additional operators, like '!' (not as top node) or '+' (at least 2 daughters).
-Each daughter node expression can be suffixed by regular expression style existential operators (?, \, +).
+Each daughter node expression can be suffixed by regex style existential operators (?, , +).
 Since cg2tree grammars typically expect CG-annotated input, terminals will typically be function:form expressions, making use of word or base forms only as form restrictors.